 ✗No factory overclock

-PNY isn’t a very famous name in the market but it produces good-quality computer products with some interesting features.
+PNY isn’t a very famous name in the market, but it produces good-quality computer products with some interesting features.
 The manufacturer has been producing NVIDIA graphics cards for years, like Quadro and Tesla graphics solutions for professionals.
 The software is a little odd for the PNY GeForce RTX 3070, but it still works and can get the job done.
 The card effectively fulfills all types of gamers’ needs by putting enough graphics performance into the system.
-Interestingly, a unique RGB lighting impresses us and makes the card the best RGB GPU for Ryzen 7 5700G, especially for RGB lovers.
+Interestingly, the unique RGB lighting impresses us and makes the card the best RGB GPU for Ryzen 7 5700G, especially for RGB lovers.

 NVIDIA’s second-generation RTX Amper architecture is being used to power up the card along with 2nd generation Ray Tracing technology and 3rg generation Tensor Cores.
 No doubt, you can expect an awesome-looking graphics performance with improved realistic scenes and visuals.
-If we look at the specifications sheet, the card has 8GB of GDDR6 type memory based on a 256-bit memory interface having 448 GB/s of memory bandwidth and 14 Gb/s memory speed.
+If we look at the specifications sheet, the card has 8GB of GDDR6-type memory based on a 256-bit memory interface having 448 GB/s of memory bandwidth and 14 Gb/s memory speed.
 You can take the 1500MHz base clock up to a 1750MHz boost clock speed depending upon the load.

 REASONS TO BUY